 19. Household Chores

-If you love kids, then babysitting may be your ticket to making money as a teen.
-While you can offer your babysitting services to friends, family, and neighbors, they are a couple of apps that allow young teens to join (of course, with parental consent).
+If your teen loves kids, then babysitting may be their ticket to making money.
+While your teen can offer their babysitting services to friends, family, and neighbors, they are a couple of apps that allow young teens to join (of course, with parental consent).
 Bambino allows teens between the ages of 13-17 to join when a parent becomes a Consenting Parent User.
 On Care.com, teens between the ages of 14-17 can create a parental monitored account.
 Other platforms like Nanno and Sittercity require sitters to be at least 18 years of age.

-Most of these companies pay via PayPal.
-To ensure you get paid for your work, you’ll need to have your parents open a PayPal account (teens ages 13 or over).
-To obtain a PayPal account on your own, you’ll need to be 18 years of age.
+Most of these companies make payments via PayPal.
+To ensure your teen gets paid for their work — you’ll need to open an account for teens ages 13-17.
+To obtain a PayPal account on your own, teens need to be 18 years of age.

 So there you have it — a bunch of jobs for young teens!
 Do you know of some other options for teens to make money?
 I’d love to know about it — drop us a comment below!